 8. Maintain a professional appearance and demeanor in a legal setting while adhering to ethical standards and requirements and completing work in a timely manner.

-9. Prepared to sit for the Registered Professional Reporter (RPR) Certification Exam.
+9. Prepared to sit for the Registered Professional Reporter (RPR) Certification Exam or the Certified Verbatim Reporter (CVR) Certification Exam.

 Suggested Semester Sequence